slcdrew/News-Scraper/README.md

 Tehcnologies used in this project: Mongo, Mongoose, Cheerio(web scraping), Node/Express

-This allow user to scrape news article from KSL News and allow users to add and delete comments that are associated to each article.
+This allow user to scrape news article from a local news site and users can add comments to the articles.